IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 <br/>

-Plot 1: Scatter plot of top 10 stations waiting time if the passenger missing the upcoming one (the longer waiting, the bigger the dots, x-axis: latitude, y-axis: longtitude):
+Plot 1: Scatter plot of top 10 stations waiting time if the passenger missing the upcoming one
+- The longer the waiting time, the bigger the dots (x-axis: latitude, y-axis: longtitude).

 Find the nearest top 10 stations:
 ```